Benefits of Having a Well-Kept Lawn

 As earlier stated, healthy lawns are outstanding at absorbing water and nutrients.
 Poorly maintained lawns lose over 3 times more nutrients than those that are properly cared for.
 This is good for the environment because nutrients such as phosphorus and nitrogen are held in the soil, ensuring healthy grass and not running off and causing pollution.
 Moreover, properly maintained lawns support the population of earthworms.
 These worms burrow through soil creating pores and holes, providing more routes for water and nutrients.

 · Heat Regulation

 Healthy lawns go a long way in helping to reduce environmental heating.
-On a hot day, a lawn will be at least 14 degrees cooler than bare soil and 30 degrees cooler than concreate.
-The California Energy Commission shows that the cooling effect of an average lawn is equal to 9tons of air conditioning.
+On a hot day, a lawn will be at least 14 degrees cooler than bare soil and 30 degrees cooler than concrete!
+The California Energy Commission shows that the cooling effect of an average lawn is equal to 9 tons of air conditioning.
 Therefore, properly maintained lawns can help reduce electrical needs for homes and commercial buildings.

 · It Reduces Noise Pollution

 The other advantage of maintaining your lawn is that it helps eliminate noise pollution.
 Most urban buildings have grass planted on the rooftop.
 They do this to cool the building and eliminate surrounding noise.
 If you live around a noisy neighborhood, keeping a properly maintained lawn will help provide some extra peace of mind.

 The broken window hypothesis is a criminology theory that shows visible signs of crime lead to an environment that encourages further crime.
 In this case, having a poorly maintained lawn shows that no one actually cares about the property and this seems to invite vandalism.
 On the other hand, well-kept lawns, trees, and gardens signal someone is paying attention, a factor that could lead to less crime.